ParthSathwara/Shopper/README.md

 The following features are available in the application:

- - User authentication: users can create an account and log in to the website
+ - User authentication: users can create an account and login/logout the website
+ - User profile: user can add addresses and change password of his account
  - Product browsing: users can browse products by category or search for products by name or description
  - Product details: users can view detailed information about a product, including images, description, and price
- - Cart management: users can add products to their cart, view the cart, and checkout to place an order
+ - Cart management: users can add products to their cart, increase/decrease items, view the cart, and checkout to place an order
  - Order history: users can view their order history and the status of their orders

 ## Architecture